mickfuzz/phd4/about.md

 A place for my PhD writing - and related blog posts.

-For help on Writing using github / gitlab please see my upcoming video tutorials.
+For help on Writing using github / gitlab I plan upcoming video tutorials.